Danish disability pension

 If you live in Denmark, you may also have the right to supplementary financial assistance if your disability pension is not enough to live on.
 If you live abroad, you will not normally be able to receive supplementary financial assistance from Denmark.
 You should apply for assistance in the country where you live.

-If you receive disability pension under the rules that have applied since 1 January 2003, and you live in Denmark, you can apply to your local municipality for additional financial assistance for items such as medicine or unforeseen one-off expenses, if you are unable pay for them.
+If you receive disability pension under the rules that have applied since 1 January 2003, and you live in Denmark, you can apply to your local municipality for additional financial assistance for items such as medicine or unforeseen one-off expenses, if you are unable to pay for them yourself.

 You may have the right to housing allowance.
-This depends, among other things, on your rent, your income, the size of your home and how many people live there.
-You can read more at borger.dk (in Danish).
+This depends, amongst other things, on your rent, your income, the size of your home and how many people live there.
+You can read more at borger.dk.

 Can you take your Danish disability pension with you to another Nordic country?